What Can You Do?

 What you can Do To Help Stop Sexual Violence?

 - Sexual contact requires mutual, affirmative consent.
-An incapacitated person (for example, a person who is intoxicated by drugs or alcohol) is incapable of giving consent.
+An incapacitated person (for example, a person who is incapacitated by drugs or alcohol) is incapable of giving consent.

 - No one deserves to be sexually assaulted, stalked or victimized in any way.